andydoro/WordClock-NeoMatrix8x8/README.md

 ================
  by Andy Doro & Dano Wall

+A word clock which uses NeoPixel RGB LEDs for a color shifting effect.

+For more information, follow this guide: https://learn.adafruit.com/neomatrix-8x8-word-clock/

 Hardware:

  - Trinket Pro 5V (should work with other Arduino-compatibles with minor modifications) https://www.adafruit.com/product/2000